 So, how can we help the starving strays?

 Just like us humans need food to survive, so do our animal friends.
 With animal food being in short supply, add to that the banishing of the animals as a result of a rumour suggesting that they are carriers of coronavirus, these creatures are left to fend for themselves.
-With restaurants, roadside eateries and markets that provided them with easy access to food have shut down.
-Stray animals such as, dogs, cats, cattle and birds have been left with nothing to go on.
+With restaurants, roadside eateries and markets that provided them with easy access to food being shut down, stray animals such as, dogs, cats, cattle and birds have been left with nothing to go on.
 The weaker ones, however, may not survive the lockdown.

 Once again, there are no studies or evidence to suggest that animals can transmit the virus to us.
 In truth, there are more chances of us transferring it to them.
 Thus, any responsible feeder will take the necessary precautions before and after feeding a stray animal.